kakaingalu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2. id -un - the command prints the username of the current user.

-3. id - this command prints information about user and its groups.
+3. groups - this command prints all groups that the user is part of.